judepayne/dictim.server/docs/graph_ref.md

 You should send a POST request to the `/graph/json` route with a json map with the following keys.

 > [!NOTE]
 > There is also a /graph/edn route which works identically except the concept should be posted in edn format with the http MIME content type of `application/edn`.
+See examples throughout this page.
+> With edn, your have the option of using either strings or keywords as map keys.
+Both will work fine, but dictim.server does make an assumption that the choice is consistent, e.g. if data is specified with keyword keys, then any other part of the spec given to dictim.server that refers to particular keys in the data, will also use keywords.

 *Manatory keys:*